zelalemgetahun9374/EDA-of-7-Million-Company-Dataset/README.md

 2. Univariate analysis
 3. Feature engineering
 4. Bivariate analysis
-5. Filtering data and dnswering business questions
+5. Filtering data and answering business questions

 ## Project Structure
 The repository has a number of files including python scripts, a jupyter notebook, and text files.
 Here is their structure with a brief explanation.